top of page

 • Writer's pictureBeverley Skurulis

-From the series "It's all about the birds" FOR SALE.
+From a series called "It's all about the birds" FOR SALE.
+No.1721

-1metre wide x 1.5m high and one of two this size.
+mixed media is 1m x 1.5m and one of two this size.

 I identify more to seeing the Red tails as they come from Northern Australia where I spent a large proportion of my life and maybe the reds will come into my series a bit further down the track.